 Frequency—What may begin as harmless experimentation can get out of hand gradually.
 It should come as no surprise that full-blown addiction doesn’t manifest in a single day.
 Part of what makes addiction so difficult to identify, both for the afflicted individual and those around them, is how easily justified it can become in a relative context.
 For instance, an everyday drinker did not just decide suddenly to drink everyday.
 What may have began as a weekend luxury gradually seeps into the weekdays, rationalized with a simple “what’s one more day?”.
 So if your child appears to be intoxicated on an increasingly frequent basis, this is a red flag that should not be ignored.

 Quantity—Much like the premise outlined above in terms of frequency, the actual quantity of a substance ingested can follow a very similar trajectory.
 However, unlike frequency, the amount of alcohol or drugs that your child is abusing can be a little harder to gauge.
 There are a few ways to get your finger on the pulse in terms of quantity.
-The most commonly abused drugs amongst teens is alcohol and marijuana.
+What parents need to know is that the most commonly abused drugs amongst teens are alcohol and marijuana.
 While harder drugs may very well be in the picture, they are not nearly as prevalent.
 In an ideal world, no one would drink or smoke marijuana (where legal) until 21, but we all know this is not the case.
 High school is a time notorious for experimentation and despite our best efforts as parents, this may be an immutable fact.
 All of this to say that if you notice that the faint smell of alcohol after a Saturday night with friends is turning into slurred speech or blackouts, there could be sufficient cause for concern.
 Beyond that, if you are finding drugs or paraphernalia around the house, be aware of how much.
 If the drawer which once housed a half-smoked joint is now home to a sandwich bag of pot, it might be time for a bigger conversation.

 Substance—Although not always the case, the particular substance that is being abused may evolve over time.
 I emphasize “not always” because there is no shortage of people who solely abuse alcohol or marijuana, both of which can cause immense damage on their own.
 Nevertheless, it is not uncommon for those with substance abuse disorder to “graduate” to harder drugs.
 These drugs vary symptomatically, with drugs like cocaine and methamphetamine producing very different effects from those of opiates or hallucinogens.
 If you suspect that your child may be using other drugs familiarize yourself with the effects and symptoms and watch for paraphernalia like needles, foil, hallowed pens and pipes.
 The myth that marijuana is a “gateway drug” which invariably leads to drug addiction has long been touted, but looking past the causal fallacy, the large majority suffering from addiction started from weed or alcohol.
 In other words, marijuana doesn’t necessarily lead to addiction, but addiction often starts there.